 Dysautonomia, or disruptions of the autonomic nervous system which can lead to difficulty regulating body temperature, heart rate, blood pressure, and other issues

 Who Gets It?

-Reports suggest 1 in 20,000 to 1 in 40,000 people have Dravet syndrome.
-Three to 8% of children who have their first seizure by 12 months old may have Dravet syndrome.
+Researchers estimate that between 1 in 15,700 and 1 in 40,000 infants born in the U.S. have Dravet syndrome.
+About 3% to 8% of children who have their first seizure by 12 months of age are likely to have Dravet syndrome.

 How is it treated?